Monday, 30 June 2014

 Every year on the 21st June I vow I will go and watch the sun rising over the Adriatic sea and then have a cappuccino and a brioches on the beach.
 The nearest I have got to this was one year when my husband and I took my son to the airport to catch a very early morning flight.
 This is my chance, I thought.
 I amazed everyone by shooting out of bed while it was still dark so determined was I to see the Midsummer sunrise,and we drove to the airport and saw my son off.
 Then we went to the nearest beach to wait for the sun to rise.
 The only problem was that Italy is not just hanging down in a straight line like a boot, which is what it looks like on a map,the angles were all wrong, the sun was not straight in front over the sea, it was round the corner.
 The cappuccino and brioches part was absolutely perfect though, a dream come true.

-Friday 20 June 2014
+Friday, 20 June 2014

 Susan looked at her left hand as her tears began to fall.
 A pale line showed clearly where her wedding ring had been.
 She thought back to her wedding day.
 How romantic it had been with the first snow fall and her beautiful bouquet of white and pink roses.
 Her mother had been alive then and had made her a cape out of an old fur coat from before the war.
 What great expectations she had had from her handsome husband.
 He had seemed like a knight in shining armour, her hero.
-She realised now that she had made him feel too responsible for her happiness, had expected too much from him. she had told him that he was meant to be the strong one who protected her.
+She realised now that she had made him feel too responsible for her happiness, had expected too much from him.
+She had told him that he was meant to be the strong one who protected her.

-With slow heavy steps she walked back down to the beach and carefully settled herself on the sand.
+With slow heavy steps Susan walked back down to the beach and carefully settled herself on the sand.
 A shadow fell over her and she looked up.
 The same man that had been looking at her all morning and giving her admiring glances was standing over her and smiling.

 He held out his hand and asked her if she would join him for an ice cream at the Beach cafè.
 She smiled back warmly and let him pull her to her feet.